MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-directives-in-al.md

 # Preprocessor Directives in AL

-In AL, like in other programming languages, preprocessor directives are used to make code conditional.
+In AL, like in other programming languages, preprocessor directives can be used to make code conditional, to suppress warnings, or to enable expand and collapse in code.
+Preprocessor directives can be divided into the following groups:

+- Conditional directives (for example, if/else)
+- Regions (enables expand/collapse)
+- Pragmas (for example, to suppress code)

 Any code can be made conditional, including table fields.
 Symbols are defined in the manifest file or at the beginning of a source file.

 > [!NOTE]
 > There are currently no built-in symbols.